 We presented SH-LDV as a facile and versatile approach to measure velocities of active systems in the bulk and away from a wall.
 In particular, it was shown to reliably measure self-propelling Janus particles while they undergo purely passive Brownian motion as well as in their catalytically active state.
-The motion was characterized by extracting the hydrodynamic radius and for the active swimmers the directionality, the average speed and the determination of the activity distribution could be obtained additionally.
-Most importantly, we could measure the swimming performance not only on isolated, non-interacting swimmers, but also in bulk environments crowded by passive particles.
+Passive motion was characterized by extracting the hydrodynamic radius.
+For the active swimmers we determined the direction, the average speed and the distribution of velocities.
+A determination of the activity could be obtained additionally.
+Most importantly, SH-LDV can characterize the swimming performance not only on isolated, non-interacting swimmers, but also in bulk environments crowded by passive particles.
 Working in frequency space allows us to remove the multiple scattering contributions occurring in turbid systems by a facile correction scheme.
 This leads to a statistically trustworthy method, highly sensitive to environmental changes.
 The system chosen for demonstration were photocatalytic active Janus particles of SiO2/TiO2 type.
 However, the method is not restricted to this specific system, and we anticipate that SH-LDV opens access to characterize the swimming properties for a wide variety of swimmer classes and types.